Entrepreneur Spotlight: Jason Njoku Beat Multiple Failures To Build Africa’s Netflix

-How he got funding to build iRokoTV
+Unlikely source of funding to build iRokoTV

 The success and future of iRokoTV

 According to Jason, iRokoTV is prepared to take on new challenges and help bring Nollywood online.
-In the last couple of years, iRokoTV has witnessed enormous growth in subscriber base in Nigeria through an offline strategy with iRokoTV kiosks to help users download and subscribe to the app with their smartphones.
+In the last couple of years, iRokoTV has witnessed enormous growth in the subscriber base in Nigeria through an offline strategy with iRokoTV kiosks to help users download and subscribe to the app with their smartphones.

 These kiosks are located in key areas in Lagos for easy accessibility to customers.
-Currently, iRokoTV has 250,000 to 300,000 active customers worldwide; 38% share of its monthly visits come from the United States, 18% from Nigeria, 11% from the United Kingdom, and 5% from Ghana.
+Currently, iRokoTV has over 300,000 active customers worldwide; 38% share of its monthly visits come from the United States, 18% from Nigeria, 11% from the United Kingdom, and 5% from Ghana.

 5 Business lessons from Jason Njoku